It looks like you are visiting this site

 Anyone with a keen eye for design will have spotted the rise of the ‘Biophilia’ design trend.
 Plants; they are everywhere at the moment.

-Planters of succulents, shelves of spider plants and ferns, indoor hanging plants in every room, even printed wallpaper with banana leaf or palm leaf patterns.
-However, there is much more to this trend than just aesthetics.
+Planters of succulents, shelves of spider plants and ferns, indoor hanging plants in every room, even printed wallpaper with banana leaf or palm.

 The Rise of Biophilia